 As long as a student is enrolled at least half-time, student loans can cover a range of expenses at a qualified institution of higher education or at a hospital or health care facility that provides postgraduate internship and residency training programs.

-What is Covered by Federal Student Loans
+What Student Loans Can Cover

-• Dependent care expenses
+• Dependent care.
+Child care expenses are covered.

-• Travel or vacations (ahem, cannot be used for spring break)
+• Travel or vacations

 • Down payment on a house

 • Someone else’s tuition

 What If I Use Student Loan Money for Nonessentials?

 The use of student loans for nonqualified expenses could be reported to the Office of Inspector General as fraud, or a lender could call the loan balance due immediately.
 But in general, no one is tracking how you spend loan money.